PrismaQ/Ecommerce-Analysis/README.md

 - Drill-down options for detailed analysis.

 ## Data Sources
-Uses sample data in `sales_data.xlsx`.
+Uses sample data in 'Orders.csv' and 'Details.csv'.
 Update the source in Power BI with your own Excel or SQL data.

 ## License
 Licensed under the MIT License.
-See `LICENSE` for details.
+See 'LICENSE' for details.